jasonkneen/tn/README.md

     sudo npm install -g tn --unsafe-perm
     ```

-    You need `--unsafe-perm` to allow TiNy to hook into the Titanium CLI.
+    You need `--unsafe-perm` to allow TiNy to do step 2 for you.

 2. If for some reason uninstalling version 2.x Titanium CLI failed, use the TiNY CLI: